 03 of 06

 Myriophyllum, Ludwigia, and Acorus, as well as many other plants commonly found in aquarium stores, are node propagators.
 Their long stringy branches easily break off and float on the surface of the aquarium.
-These loose branches can be gathered in a small bunch, anchored with a lead weight strip and planted firmly in the substrate; the new “clump” of branches will soon root and become a new complete plant.
+These loose branches can be gathered in a small bunch, anchored with a weight strip and planted firmly in the substrate; the new “clump” of branches will soon root and become a new complete plant.

 When a branch breaks off several new branches will grow out from the leaf nodes, making the plant thicker each time it is broken or clipped.
 If you choose to clip the plant, cut the branch close to a set of leaves, as roots grow from the node where the leaf connects to the branch.

 Aquatic Plants from Bulbs

 Bulbs can be dried from some aquarium plants and planted.
 Dry and seemingly dead, under the substrate, once planted underwater, these “bulbs” will quickly sprout and grow very fast under the right conditions.
 The Madagascar Lace is a prime example of this type of aquatic plant.
 These plants, also available in aquarium stores from time to time, are easy to grow, and can be very attractive.

 One drawback is that they have a definite growing season.
 They will grow and put out leaf after leaf from the base at a central core until finally, they produce a flower of sorts in the center if the core.
 Once a “flower” has been produced, the plant will go into decline and seem to die.
 The plant has not died, it is dormant; in nature, it would stay dormant through the dry season, storing its energy until the next rainy season.